-My friend Di and I had a stroll down the hill and onto the sea front, but with a couple of detours; within half an hour, we’d managed to become suitably garlanded and decorated.
+We had a stroll down the hill and onto the sea front, but with a couple of detours; within half an hour, we’d managed to become suitably garlanded and decorated.
 As we swiftly discovered, we were fairly subtle and understated compared to a lot of the variety out there.

-After a planned visit to the i360 – what a brilliant way to spend half an hour; I wish it could have been longer to appreciate the scenery – Di and I wandered up to the start point of the Pride march in Hove and shouldered our way to the front.
-Well, maybe “shouldered” is the wrong word, but we were soon at the front of the line right at the start, which certainly gave us a good view of everything coming past.
+After a planned visit to the i360 – what a brilliant way to spend half an hour; I wish it could have been longer to appreciate the scenery – Di and I wandered up to the start point of the Pride march in Hove and shouldered our way to the front, which gave us a good view of everything coming past.

-It was certainly an experience, seeing the colour, the diversity, and the passion behind the march; everyone seemed genuinely excited to be there, and I couldn’t detect even the slightest hint of trouble anywhere en route – even if we did see police offices with armed sub-machine guns in the city centre.
-That was scary in itself; I’ve seen armed police in London, which I can understand more to a degree, but never in Brighton before.
-Inevitably, the tight security helped the atmosphere go as smoothly as it do.
+It was an experience, seeing the colour, the diversity, and the passion behind the march; everyone seemed genuinely excited to be there, and I couldn’t detect even the slightest hint of trouble anywhere en route – even if we did see police offices with armed sub-machine guns in the city centre.
+That was scary in itself; I’ve seen armed police in London, which I can understand to a degree, but never in Brighton before.

 We spent an hour an a half at the parade and, thankfully, the weather stayed bright and clear.
 Di and I spent the rest of the day drinking in the atmosphere of a heaving, celebrating Brighton – I was sad that some of the parks had been turned into a “payment-only” area and that tensa barriers were restricting our movements round a few streets, but they’re minor quibbles in the grand scheme of things.